 In the mean time, it isn’t helpful, if I’m about to undertake an unavoidable activity such as going to the dentist and I warn you that it will be too much for me, it isn’t helpful to advise me, “Well you’ll just have to try.”
 I hope I’ve done enough to explain that trying is beside the point.
 I’m not saying I won’t do it or that it’s impossible, or even that I’m reluctant or afraid.
 It’s nice to get out of the house, actually – even for dentistry, even when the trip has seriously fucked me up, I’ve still enjoyed it as an adventure as much as possible.
 I’m merely advising you that it will make me a lot worse, and telling me to try feels like telling a diabetic who’s just eaten a box of fudge to “try” not to become hyperglycaemic.
 Similarly, when I choose to forego a pleasure such as seeing a friend or coming downstairs at Christmas, it’s not because the consequences will be merely subjectively unpleasant for a bit; it’s because I judge they will do me lasting damage.
 I can choose to exceed my limits, but I can’t choose to recover from that.
 I know this because I mess up and get worse quite a lot.

 And this brings me to the last point I want to make.
 Because of the sting-in-the-tail nature of ME, it’s not only possible to make the mistake of doing more than you can recover from, it’s easy.
 Avoiding it is much harder, especially if you’re generally fidgety and compulsive and when you’re tired you just get more wired and want to keep going well into the red, which is the case with most pwME that I know of.
-There are unmistakable signs that I’m doing too much, my muscles feel like several kinds of crap and it’s frightening, but I can choose to ignore that and press on against my better judgement and screw the consequences.
+There are unmistakable signs that I’m doing too much, my muscles feel like several kinds of crap and it’s frightening, but I’m always tempted to ignore that and press on against my better judgement and screw the consequences.